Exotic quantum statistics and thermodynamics from a number-conserving theory of Majorana fermions: II. Boltzmann Entropy of the Majorana-Schwinger gas

 To allow for mutual annihilation in the many-body Majorana system, we must consider the finite-temperature regime.
-As the thermal de Broglie wavelength decreases to smaller than the interparticle spacing, thermal effects dominate and the indistinguishable particles at zero temperature gradually lose their wave-like nature and begin to be described as distinguishable particles obeying Boltzmann statistics.
-As we increase temperature, we would therefore expect the Majorana statistics to be increasingly dominated by particle-particle annihilation, with the Majorana gas at high temperature to be a pure photon gas.
+As the thermal de Broglie wavelength decreases to smaller than the interparticle spacing, thermal effects dominate and the fully-quantum mechanical particles at zero temperature gradually lose their wave-like nature and begin to be described as classical particles obeying Boltzmann statistics.
+In the language of the effective statistical potential, one might say (to a reasonable approximation) that the repulsive effects of Pauli exclusion tend to zero as room temperature is approached\cite{Mullin}.
+As we increase temperature, we would therefore expect the Majorana-Schwinger statistics to be increasingly dominated by particle-particle annihilation, with the Majorana-Schwinger gas at high temperature to be synonymous a pure photon gas.
 Such suppression of the antisymmetric nature of the many-body spin$-1/2$ system is similarly considered in the path integral study of free Fermi gases, where the number of even permutations minus the number of odd permutations in a spin$-1/2$ ensemble (known as the fermion efficiency $\zeta$) approaches zero exponentially with decreasing temperature \cite{Ceperley1, Ceperley2, Ceperley3, DuBois}:

 where $\mu_F$ and $\mu_B$ are the fermionic and bosonic chemical potentials, respectively.
 It is therefore apparent that the negative contributions to some average observable $\langle \mathcal{O}\rangle$ resulting from antisymmetric particle permutations are minimized as we increase temperature.
-Therefore, in the case of free Majorana fermions, we would expect that annihilation is gradually allowed as we increase temperature and "quench" the inherently antisymmetric character of the Majorana fermion system.
+Therefore, in the case of free Majorana fermions that respect the spin-statistics theorem, we would expect that annihilation is gradually allowed as we increase temperature and "quench" the inherently antisymmetric character of the Majorana fermion system.